We may receive advertising compensation when you click certain products. Before jumping into this page, an important

-If a Hawaiin Bitcoiner owns $10,000 worth of BTC, the exchange would need to hold $10,000 of cash for the customer as well.
+If a Hawaii resident Bitcoiner owns $10,000 worth of BTC, the exchange would need to hold $10,000 of cash for the customer as well.

-Exchanges that adhered to this new law would be sacrificing a magnitude of dollars just to comply with an incomprehensible rule.
+Exchanges that adhered to this new law would be sacrificing a lot of money just to comply with an incomprehensible rule.

 Coinbase, one of the biggest exchanges, was discouraged by the law’s impracticality — calling the regulation “untenable.”

 Exchanges are still seeking a better deal with legislators to pass fairer laws regarding digital currency.
 To no avail, news bills and efforts have all stalled in the Hawaiian House and Senate as of October 2019.

 What this all means is that, while there is hope, if you’re a Hawaiian, you might have a few more struggles than the average Bitcoiner, but that shouldn’t stop from getting in on the action.
 There are a handful of ways for you to trade, just beware of fees and make secure trades.

 Residents of Hawaii aren’t able to use all of the same exchanges that the rest of America is privileged with, but they do have options.